Indian banking sector’s health remains robust, govt policy working very well: Top bankers - www.lokmattimes.com

 “After the G20 Summit, it has improved further.
 India is being considered a responsible leader in South Asia,” he noted.

-On the question of morale of the employees being lowered due to politically-heated statements, Khara said the morale of the bank employees is determined by the sector leadership.
+On the question of the morale of the employees being lowered due to politically heated statements, Khara said the morale of the bank employees is determined by the sector leadership.

 “Also, all the bank employees understand that in a democracy, everyone has the right to express their opinion,” he added.